 Trustee register corporate application form (COR1) October 2024

-Contents?
+About this form

+This form is for corporate applicants applying to join our trustee register.
+It helps us collect the information we need to understand whether applicants meet the necessary conditions for joining the register.

+Our page on joining the trustee register contains more details on the conditions you’ll need to meet for your application to be successful.

-About this form ourour individual applicant forms Email us at regulatorytransactions@tpr.gov.uk for more information.
+Please note that individual applicants need to fill in our individual applicant forms instead.
+Email us at regulatorytransactions@tpr.gov.uk for more information.

+We may contact you for further details regarding any of the information you provide in this application form.
 What you’ll need to complete this form

 You’ll need to provide us with some information about how your organisation operates.